kamranayub/GiantBomb-CSharp/Readme.md

 - Windows Phone 8.1

 ## Contributing
-Read about [contributing on the wiki](https://github.com/kamranayub/GiantBomb-CSharp/wiki).
-If you plan to contribute, you **must** read this.
+Read about [contributing](CONTRIBUTING.md).
+Please read this if you plan to contribute.

 ## Examples
 Read about [examples on the wiki](https://github.com/kamranayub/GiantBomb-CSharp/wiki).